K

 BOA VISTA

-Africa's most consistent trade-wind destination — flat lagoons at your doorstep, world-class turtle beaches as your backdrop, and waves at Varandinha that separate real riders from tourists.
+Africa's most consistent trade-wind destination — flat lagoons at your doorstep, the Varandinha wave break offshore, and globally protected turtle beaches as your backdrop.

 ~250–300